A Workflow is not just any Flow!

-A Workflow is a special type of Flow that orchestrates the interaction between people and software systems.
-The Workflow engine must be able to continue running a process for a long time (i.e. until it is completed).
+Workflow is one of the most overused word.
+A Workflow is a special type of Flow that orchestrates the interaction between people and software systems and other steps such as data and etc. The Workflow must be able to continue running a process for a long time (i.e. until it is completed).
 It may span a couple of days, or even months or years!
 This is called a long-running business transition or process.

 A Workflow defines the timing of (when) an actor (who) can be involved to take care of a task (what) using a tool (how) by providing necessary information to the actor.